zachraab/employee-generator/README.md

 ## Description

-This is a command-line application that allows the user to dynamically generate a styled webpage that contains the names and information of their employees.
+This is a command-line application that allows a manager to dynamically generate a styled webpage that contains the names and information of their employees.

 ---